 The largest objects left on the Moon by the Apollo astronauts are the descent stages of the lunar modules, which measure approximately 9 meters (30 feet) across diagonally opposite footpads.
-A little trigonometry shows that at the minimum Earth-Moon distance, which is about 355,000 kilometers (220,600 miles), seeing the descent stage is equivalent to seeing a US one-cent coin from 740 kilometers (460 miles) away.
+A little trigonometry shows that at the minimum Earth-Moon distance, which is about 355,000 kilometers (220,600 miles), seeing a descent stage is equivalent to seeing a US one-cent coin from 740 kilometers (460 miles) away.

-No current earthbound telescope can do that; not even the Hubble Space Telescope (Figure 7-6), which at the distance of the Moon can resolve nothing smaller than about 80 meters (262 feet).
+No current earthbound telescope can do that; not even the Hubble Space Telescope (Figure 7.6-1), which at the distance of the Moon can resolve nothing smaller than about 80 meters (262 feet).

 That’s an apparently counterintuitive fact.
 After all, telescopes can see incredibly distant galaxies, so why can’t they get a good picture of a 9-meter (30-foot) object on the Moon, which is in our back yard, astronomically speaking?

-The reason is that galaxies are enormous, while the Apollo objects on the Moon are tiny, and their closeness doesn’t compensate for the difference in size.
+The reason is that galaxies are enormous, while the Apollo objects on the Moon are tiny, and their closeness doesn’t compensate for the massive difference in size.

-Dawes’ limit dictates that even in ideal conditions, seeing the Apollo lunar module descent stages on the Moon from Earth as nothing more than a bright dot would require a telescope with a primary lens or mirror at least 45 meters (150 feet) wide.
+Dawes’ limit* dictates that even in ideal conditions, seeing the Apollo Lunar Module descent stages on the Moon from Earth as nothing more than a bright dot would require a telescope with a primary lens or mirror at least 45 meters (150 feet) wide.
 Resolving any details of the spacecraft would require even more colossal telescopes.

 Interferometry doesn’t produce directly viewable images, but only interference patterns, which require computer processing to extract meaningful information.
 This means that there’s no way to put a Moon hoax theorist in front of a massive telescope and tell him or her to peer into the eyepiece to see the Apollo landing sites in any significant detail.